Opioid Treatment Program

 - Blocks the effect of other opioid drugs

-- Raises the overall quality of live for patients
+- Raises the overall quality of life for patients

 - Initiates psychiatric evaluation and treatment for co-occurring disorders